The Importance of Your Diet for Your Teeth's Health

 Normally, we wouldn’t dare say a bad word against most people’s favorite breakfast, but the high sugar content and the stickiness of the ingredients make it a terrible choice for your teeth and a great one for the bacteria in your mouth.

 It’s made out of pure water, so how bad can it be?
 Well, not at all, unless you decide to chew it.
 It’s a bad habit many people have, but for the sake of your teeth, please just let ice cool off your drinks and don’t chew on it.

 A surprise entry for sure, the problem your teeth have with tomatoes is they are acidic.
 Of course, if you eat them as a part of a meal, the danger is minimized.
-So just keep in mind that acidic foods in general are not very welcome by your teeth and drink water afterwards to clean your mouth.
+So just keep in mind that acidic foods, in general, are not very welcome by your teeth and drink water afterward to clean your mouth.

 23) Breath mints / Cough Drops

 Fresh breath is important, but breath mints are probably not the best option.
 Since they stay in your mouth for a very long time, you are in effect soaking your teeth in sugar.
 If possible try to find sugar-free options to minimize the danger.

 They might soothe your cough, but most cough drops are loaded with sugar as well.
 In addition, they stay in your mouth for a long time so the potential for dental damage can be serious.
 Again, sugar-free options are better.

 Tannic acid is found in drinks like red wine, coffee, and black tea.
 These drinks will stain your teeth and make your teeth sticky.
 Tannins also tend to dry out your mouth, which means your saliva levels will be lowered.